Updated November 2023.

 - Play games like tic-tac-toe and trivia

-Marketers can use ChatGPT for a variety of marketing tasks, such as:
+But, more specifically, businesses can use ChatGPT marketing prompts for a variety of tasks, such as:

 - Creating detailed product descriptions